On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Distributions on order ideals

 We use $\mathfrak{S}_n$ to denote the symmetric group of permutations of $[n]$.
 Via $\omega$, every linear extension of $P$ is identified with a permutation in $\mathfrak{S}_n$: $T \in \Lin(P)$ is identified with the permutation $w_T$ whose one-line notation is

-Recall that for a permutation $w=w_1\ldots w_n \in \mathfrak{S}_n$, a \dfn{descent} of $w$ is an index $i=1,2,\ldots,n-1$ for which $w_i > w_{i+1}$.
+Recall that for a permutation $w=w_1\cdots w_n \in \mathfrak{S}_n$, a \dfn{descent} of $w$ is an index $i=1,2,\ldots,n-1$ for which $w_i > w_{i+1}$.
 We thus define a \dfn{descent} of a linear extension $T \in \Lin(P)$ to be a descent of $w_T$.
 We use $\Des(T)$ to denote the set of descents of $T$.

-Now let us describe how these poset-theoretic concepts yield the results on tableaux we discussed in~\cref{sec:intro}.
+Now let us explain how these poset-theoretic concepts relate to the results on tableaux we discussed in~\cref{sec:intro}.
 We assume that the reader is familiar with the basics regarding integer partitions, Young diagrams, et cetera, as laid out for instance in~\cite[Chapter~1]{stanley1996ec1}.
 We use ``English notation'' for Young diagrams, meaning that, for example, the partition $\lambda = (4,3,3)$ has Young diagram

 We use matrix coordinates for the boxes of a Young diagram, so that the northwest-most box is $(1,1)$, the box immediately to its east is $(1,2)$, and so on.

 Any partition $\lambda$ of $n$ determines a poset $\shape{\lambda}$ whose elements are the boxes of the Young diagram of $\lambda$, and with $u\leq u'$ if $u$ is weakly northwest of $u'$.
 We often refer to posets of the form $\shape{\lambda}$ as \dfn{shapes}.
 Observe that SYTs of shape $\lambda$ are the same as linear extensions of $\shape{\lambda}$.
 We always assume that $\shape{\lambda}$ is given the natural labeling~$\omega$ where the 1st row of $\lambda$ gets the values $1,2,\ldots,\lambda_1$, the 2nd row $\lambda_1+1,\ldots,\lambda_2$, and so on.
 With this choice of $\omega$, (natural) descents of SYTs as we defined them in~\cref{sec:intro} are the same as descents of linear extensions of $\shape{\lambda}$ as we just defined them.